Yogeshwar-Patil/Maharashtra-Assembly-Elections-2024-SQL-And-Spark-Data-Analysis/README.md

 22. **Proportional Representation by Votes**: Calculate the vote share of each party across all constituencies.
 23. **Swing Analysis Between Parties**: Compare the vote difference between the top two parties in each constituency.
 24. **Overall Turnout Analysis**: Determine the total voter turnout (EVM_Votes + Postal_Votes) by constituency.
-25. **Identify Dominant Parties Per Region**: Find regions (group of constituencies) dominated by a single party.